 - 3.8.1.
 The zone where cards are put into as the game progresses.
 Generally, cards are put into this zone during the Clock Phase or when a player is dealt damage for any reason. - 3.8.2.
 The clock is a public zone.
 All cards in this zone are put face up, and all players are allowed to see the information and order of cards.
 However, players are not allowed to change the order of cards in the clock.
 When a card is put into this zone, put it on the top of those already in the clock. - 3.8.3.
-When a player has seven (7) or more cards in his or her clock, by rule action, he or she must choose one (1) card from among the seven (7) cards from the bottom of his or her clock, put it to his or her level, and put the remaining cards into his or her waiting room in any order.
+When a player has seven (7) or more cards in their clock, by rule action, they must choose one (1) card from among the seven (7) cards from the bottom of their clock, put it to their level, and put the remaining cards into their waiting room in any order.
 Refer to "Section 9.
-Rule Action" for more details
+Rule Action" for more details.